WesternBarbarian/ResearchScraper/README.md

 - The tool respects arXiv's API rate limits
 - Large requests may take longer due to API throttling
 - Cache helps reduce API load and speeds up repeated queries
+- Analysis requires an OpenAI API key in the environment